johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-05-azure-static-web-app-deploy-previews-with-azure-devops.md

 It's possible that in future the deployment environment aspect of this blog post may be rendered redundant by staging environments landing in Azure DevOps.
 However, the second part, which updates a PR in ADO with a link is probably generally useful.
 And it may be the case that the approach of provisioning an environment on demand and extracting a URL could be reworked to work with App Service and similar too.

 I wrote about using [SWAs with Azure DevOps earlier this year](./2021-08-15-bicep-azure-static-web-apps-azure-devops.md).
-This blog post will take the form of a PR on the [code written in that post](https://dev.azure.com/johnnyreilly/_git/azure-static-web-apps).
+This blog post will take the form of a [pull request on the code written in that post](https://dev.azure.com/johnnyreilly/azure-static-web-apps/_git/azure-static-web-apps/pullrequest/3).

 ## Getting `defaultHostName` from Static Web Apps

-The first thing we're going to do is take the Bicep from that post an tweak it to the following:
+The first thing we're going to do is take the Bicep from that post and tweak it to the following:

 ```bicep
 param appName string